 The Company's management has primary responsibility for preparing the Company's consolidated financial statements and for the Company's financial reporting process.
-The Company's independent registered public accounting firm, Burr Pilger Mayer, Inc., or BPM, is responsible for expressing an opinion on the conformity of the Company's audited consolidated financial statements to accounting principles generally accepted in the United States of America.
-The Audit Committee has reviewed and discussed with management the audited consolidated financial statements for fiscal year 2016.
-BPM, the Company's independent registered public accounting firm for fiscal year 2016, issued their unqualified report dated August 29, 2016 on the Company's consolidated financial statements.
+The Company's independent registered public accounting firm, BPM LLP, is responsible for expressing an opinion on the conformity of the Company's audited consolidated financial statements to accounting principles generally accepted in the United States of America.
+The Audit Committee has reviewed and discussed with management the audited consolidated financial statements contained in the Company's Annual Report on From 10-K for fiscal year 2019.
+BPM LLP, the Company's independent registered public accounting firm for fiscal year 2019, issued their unqualified report dated August 28, 2019 on the Company's consolidated financial statements.

-The Audit Committee has also discussed with BPM the matters required to be discussed by the Auditing Standards No. 16, "Communications with Audit Committee."
-The Audit Committee has also received the written disclosures and the letter from BPM required by the applicable Public Company Accounting Oversight Board requirements for independent accountant communications with audit committees concerning auditor independence, and has conducted a discussion with BPM relative to its independence.
-The Audit Committee has considered whether BPM's provision of non-audit services is compatible with its independence.
+The Audit Committee has also discussed with BPM LLP the matters required to be discussed by the Auditing Standards No. 1301, "Communications with Audit Committee" issued by the Public Company Accounting Oversight Board.
+The Audit Committee has also received the written disclosures and the letter from BPM LLP required by the applicable Public Company Accounting Oversight Board requirements for independent accountant communications with audit committees concerning auditor independence, and has conducted a discussion with BPM LLP relative to its independence.
+The Audit Committee has considered whether BPM LLP's provision of non-audit services is compatible with its independence.

-Based on the reviews and discussions referred to above, the Audit Committee recommended to the Board of Directors of Aehr Test Systems that the Company's audited consolidated financial statements for the fiscal year ended May 31, 2016 be included in the Company's Annual Report on Form 10-K.
+Based on the reviews and discussions referred to above, the Audit Committee recommended to the Board of Directors of Aehr Test Systems that the Company's audited consolidated financial statements for the fiscal year ended May 31, 2019 be included in the Company's Annual Report on Form 10-K.